-Dr. Bakke will examine your child’s mouth and x-rays and discuss their oral health history with you to learn more about their oral health and assess the health of their gums and teeth.
+Dr. Youngner will examine your child’s mouth and x-rays and discuss their oral health history with you to learn more about their oral health and assess the health of their gums and teeth.

-After your appointment, Dr. Bakke will discuss any specific findings or issues with you, and schedule follow-ups at Bayview Dental, if necessary.
+After your appointment, Dr. Youngner will discuss any specific findings or issues with you, and schedule follow-ups at Bayview Dental, if necessary.

 Silver diamine fluoride, or SDF for short, is an alternative to fillings.
 It uses a special mixture of silver, ammonia, water, and fluoride to treat small cavities in baby teeth.
 This mixture is “painted” onto the tooth, and it halts the progression of the cavity, keeping your child’s tooth healthy.